cgoranov/babylon-salon/README.md

 ## Overview

-Babylon Salon is an online appointment booking application for the local business Babylon Salon Barberhop.
+Babylon Salon is an online appointment booking application for the local business Babylon Salon Barbershop.

 ## Back End Framework